smart-data-models/dataModel.Environment/MosquitoDensity/doc/spec_JA.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     mosquitoDensity:
-      description: 'The binomial (or) zoological nomenclature of the mosquito species and its count as identified by the device corresponding to this observation..'
+      description: The binomial (or) zoological nomenclature of the mosquito species and its count as identified by the device corresponding to this observation
       properties:
         femaleSpeciesCount:
-          description: 'Property.
-The total count of the female mosquitoes of the species identified by the device..'
+          description: The total count of the female mosquitoes of the species identified by the device
           type: number
+          x-ngsi:
+            type: Property
         maleSpeciesCount:
-          description: 'Property.
-The total count of the male mosquitoes of the species identified by the device..'
+          description: The total count of the male mosquitoes of the species identified by the device
           type: number
+          x-ngsi:
+            type: Property
         mosquitoSpecies:
-          description: 'Property.
-The binomial/ zoological nomenclature of the mosquito species as identified by the device.'
+          description: The binomial/ zoological nomenclature of the mosquito species as identified by the device
           type: string
+          x-ngsi:
+            type: Property
         totalSpeciesCount:
-          description: 'Property.
-The total count of a particular species detected by the device..'
+          description: The total count of a particular species detected by the device
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     observationDateTime:
-      description: 'Last reported time of observation.'
+      description: Last reported time of observation
       format: date-time
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *mosquitodensity_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     precipitation:
-      description: 'Observed precipitation/rainfall level over a given duration.'
+      description: Observed precipitation/rainfall level over a given duration
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri